MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 Even with a great use case, fine-tuning is only as good as the quality of the data that you can provide.
 You need to be willing to invest the time and effort to make fine-tuning work.
 Different models require different data volumes, but you often need to be able to provide fairly large quantities of high-quality curated data.

-Another important point is that even with high-quality data, if your data isn't in the necessary format for fine-tuning, you'll need to commit engineering resources for the formatting.
+Another important point is that even with high-quality data, if your data isn't in the necessary format for fine-tuning, you need to commit engineering resources for the formatting.

 You might be ready for fine-tuning if: